Configure Security for Confluent Private Cloud Gateway

 Swapping mandates more setup (identity stores, KMS, mappings) but adds flexibility and supports more complex enterprise scenarios.

-Authentication swapping with multi-cluster streaming domains requires identical user identities and RBAC policies across all clusters.
+Authentication swapping with multi-cluster streaming domains requires identical user identities and role-based access control (RBAC) policies across all clusters.
 If clusters have different authentication systems or user permissions, use separate streaming domains instead.

 Configure identity passthrough mode